|

 One can also consider polynomial optimization over non-commutative variables, which is more suitable for studying problems such as finding optimal quantum strategies for nonlocal games.

 To turn a hard polynomial optimization problem into a tractable problem, one can relax it by modifying or dropping some of the constraints.
 By doing so, some of these problems can be turned into polynomial-time solvable semidefinite programs, whose optimum can be used to approximate the true optimum.
-A celebrated example of this is Goemans and Williamson's semidefinite programming relaxation of the MAX CUT problem.
+A celebrated example of this is Goemans and Williamson's semidefinite programming relaxation of the max-cut problem.

-Certain nonlocal games known as XOR games can be relaxed similarly to get semidefinite programs that approximate the classical value (in fact, MAX CUT can be reduced to computing the classical value of an XOR game).
+Certain nonlocal games known as XOR games can be relaxed similarly to get semidefinite programs that approximate the classical value (in fact, max-cut can be reduced to computing the classical value of an XOR game).

 A celebrated and fundamental result from functional analysis, Grothendieck's inequality, then shows that the classical value of XOR games can be approximated to within a factor 1.78... (this factor is known as Grothendieck's constant).